thchr/thchr.github.io/README.md

-# This website uses the Celeste template

-Design is based on [Celeste](https://github.com/nicoelayda/celeste).
+The styling is based on [Celeste](https://github.com/nicoelayda/celeste).

 ## Development